Welcome to the

 RWI

-We will be continuing our RWI lessons, building upon our learning from term 5 continuing to learn the Set 2 sounds making sure we are saying them speedily.
-We will also be learning how to write simple words and phrases accurately using the correct pencil grip and sitting position and the different handwriting phrases.
+We will be continuing our RWI lessons, learning the rest of the set 1 sounds and special friends.
+Some of us are moving to set 2 sounds as we move onto Red books.
+We will be making sure that we are remembering that they are pure sounds.
+We will also be continuing to learn how to write the initial sounds accurately using the correct pencil grip, sitting position and the different handwriting phrases.

 Please remember to check your child's contact book every day for information and messages.
 Each week there will be a sticker in there that tells you what will be happening and what learning will be taking place in the classroom.